 This is the very thing I wrote you, so that when I came, I would not have sorrow from those who ought to make me rejoice; having confidence in you all that my joy would be the joy of you all.2 Corinthians 2:3(NASB)

-Heavenly Father, thank You for Your word.
-Help me to learn all the lessons that I can, from the corrective instructions, that Paul gave to the various churches.
-Keep me from developing a 'holier-than-thou' attitude and help me to recognise my faults.. and take steps to correct my actions and attitudes, when I am straying away from Your instruction.
-Keep me low at the cross and broken before You, and use me to help my brothers and sisters, if they should go astray – and use them to correct my faults, should I stray from the path of righteousness – this I ask in Jesus name, AMEN.
+Heavenly Father, thank You for Your Word.
+Help me to learn all the lessons that I can from the corrective instructions that Paul gave to the various churches.
+Keep me from developing a 'holier-than-thou' attitude, help me to recognise my faults, and help me to take steps to correct my actions and attitudes when I am straying away from Your instruction.
+Use me to help my brothers and sisters, if they should go astray, and use them to correct my faults, should I stray from the path of righteousness.
+This I ask in Jesus' name, AMEN.